Left-exact Localizations of $\infty$-Topoi II: Grothendieck Topologies: Preliminaries

 \begin{definition}[Acyclic class {\cite[Definition 3.2.8]{ABFJ:HS}}] We say that a class of maps $\cA$ in a topos $\cE$ is {\it acyclic} if the following conditions hold: \begin{enumerate}[label=\roman*)] \item the class $\cA$ contains the isomorphisms and is closed under composition; \item the class ${\cA}$ is closed under colimits (in the arrow category of $\cE$); \item the class ${\cA}$ is closed under base change. \end{enumerate} \end{definition}

-\begin{examples} Acyclic classes abound in topos theory. \begin{examplenum} \item The classes $\Iso$ and $\All$ of isomorphisms and all maps in a topos $\cE$ are respectively the smallest and the largest acyclic classes (for the inclusion relation).
+\begin{examples} Acyclic classes abound in topos theory and homotopy theory. \begin{examplenum} \item In a topos $\cE$, the classes $\Iso$ of isomorphisms and $\All$ of all maps are respectively the smallest and the largest acyclic classes (for the inclusion relation).

-\item Any congruence is an acyclic class, in particular the class $\cW_\phi$ of maps inverted by an algebraic morphism $\phi:\cE\to \cF$ is acyclic.
+\item Any congruence is an acyclic class, in particular the class $\cK_\phi$ of maps inverted by an algebraic morphism $\phi:\cE\to \cF$ is acyclic.

 \item The left class of a modality is always acyclic.
 In fact, by \cite[Proposition 3.2.14]{ABFJ:HS}, the class ${}^\fperp \cM$ is acyclic for any class of maps $\cM$ in a topos $\cE$.